kunalsangani/kunalsangani.github.io/index.markdown

 I am a macroeconomist working on inflation, aggregate productivity, and firm behavior.
 I joined Northwestern's Department of Economics as an Assistant Professor in 2025.

-I received a BA in Economics from Stanford in 2016 and Ph.D. in Business Economics in 2024 from Harvard.
+I received a BA in Economics from Stanford in 2016 and Ph.D. in Business Economics from Harvard in 2024.
 Previously, I worked at a payments startup in San Francisco and the Boston Consulting Group.

 **[Office hour sign-ups (only for Northwestern graduate students and students in my classes).](https://calendly.com/exj0684-ads)**